NevermindExpress/TimeDefuser/README.md

 All builds are theoretically supported but not all builds are tested, see the notes for more info, or the end of this readme for screenshots.

-Due to ~~lack of attention~~ nothing really left to do, this project is in maintenance mode and I will only fix bugs unless I find some fancy improvement ideas and energy & will to implement them.

 > [!WARNING]
 > This driver is intended to remove the **Windows builds'** expiration date only